Why work with me?

 Better strategy, better content, better marketing.

-Who I am: A B2B SaaS content writer and strategist with 15 years under my belt.
+Who I am: A journalistic content writer and strategist with 15 years under my belt.
 I started out in journalism, writing for a local newspaper (Orlando, FL) and several magazines.
 I then jumped into online writing because it’s fast-paced, lucrative, and exciting.

 Over the years, I’ve worked with over a dozen digital marketing agencies and hundreds of SMBs.
 Partnering with my clients taught me everything I know about content strategy, online writing, and digital marketing.